 In doing so, we hope to educate the public about all the great people, places and events that comprise Chicago’s rapidly changing south lakefront region.
-In reportage and commentary, The Pullman Messenger’s objective is not to replicate existing content, but rather to highlight all of the Pullman community’s businesses, tourism sites, activities and wonderful dimensions.
-We will present the Pullman National Monument’s complex and fascinating history, as well as that of the broader south lakefront regions’— news about the recent explosion of culturally based economic development.
+In reportage and commentary, THE PULLMAN MESSENGER’S objective is not to replicate existing content, but rather to highlight all of the Pullman community’s businesses, tourism sites, activities, and wonderful dimensions.
+Our goal is to present the Pullman National Historic Park’s complex and fascinating history, as well as that of the broader south lakefront regions’— news about the recent explosion of culturally based economic development.

 As managing editor, frequently, I will contribute articles or commentary with a cultural economic development (CED), focus.
 I believe it is important because it is occurring in our community right now and no one else is writing about it.

-In this and future issues, we will cover the significance of the National Park Service Designation, the Great Migration and National Park Service Centennials, development of new businesses, highlight existing businesses, and organizations birthdays, anniversaries and much, much, more.
+In this and future issues, we will cover the NAPRPPM’s 28th founding Anniversary, the museum’s expansion, that includes the creation of the Jesse Jackson Civil Right Wing and its significance of the change from Pullman National Monument to a Pullman National Historic Park Service Designation, the Great Migration and development of new businesses, highlight existing businesses, and much, much, more.
 We will also feature articles by guest journalists on subjects of regional and national interest.
-Finally and equally important, The Pullman Messenger will focus on the undercovered, yet fascinating cultural and artistic energy in our communities.
+Finally, and equally important, The Pullman Messenger will focus on the under-covered, yet fascinating cultural and artistic energy in our community.

 Dr. Lyn Hughes, Founder